padrinobook/padrinobook/chapters/sessions.md

 - `current_user`: Uses the `||=` notation.
 If the left hand-side isn't initialized, initialize the left hand-side with the right hand-side.
 - `current_user?`: Checks if the passed in user is the currently logged in user.
-- `sign_in`: Uses the global [session](http://www.sinatrarb.com/faq.html#sessions "Sinatra session") method use the user Id as login information
+- `sign_in`: Uses the global [session](http://www.sinatrarb.com/faq.html#sessions "Sinatra session") method use the user-id as login information
 - `sign_out`: Purges the `:current_user` field from our session.
-- `signed_in?`: We will use this small method within our whole application to display special actions which should only be available for authenticated users.
+- `signed_in?`: We will use application to display special actions which should only be available for authenticated users.

 \begin{aside}